This article first appeared in VICE Canada.

 As a result, the plaintiff said that he was "subjected to ridicule, hatred and contempt and has suffered damages to his reputation personally and in the way of his business."

-The last two months haven't been kind to Canadian vigilantes, on February 20 it was announced that after a complaint by the public the B.C.
+The last two months haven't been kind to the Surrey based vigilantes, on February 20 it was announced that after a complaint by the public the B.C.
 Office of the Information and Privacy Commissioner is investigating the group.
-Furthermore the CBC published an investigative article into how the Creep Catchers ambushed a man suffering from mental illness—something the group has been known to do.
+Furthermore the CBC published an investigative article into how the creep catchers ambushed a man suffering from mental illness—something the group has been known to do.

 The contact between Laforge and the plaintiff allegedly took place on February 6, 2017—none of the claims in the civil case have been proven in court.